Insulin syringe with peptide dosing measurement markings — mcg to unit conversion guide — Apex Laboratory

 • 1 unit = 0.01 mL

 Standard U-100 insulin syringes come in three sizes: 0.3 mL (30 units), 0.5 mL (50 units), and 1.0 mL (100 units).
 The 1.0 mL size is the most versatile for peptide research.
 Each size has graduation marks in 1-unit increments (on 0.3 and 0.5 mL syringes) or 2-unit increments (on 1.0 mL syringes).
-For doses requiring precision below 2 units, use the smaller 0.3 mL syringe which has finer graduations.
+For target amounts requiring precision below 2 units, use the smaller 0.3 mL syringe which has finer graduations.

 mcg per unit = Concentration (mcg/mL) ÷ 100